zengelan/eks-workshop/content/020_prerequisites/environment.md

 We are using the ``bash_profile`` to save the variables.
 We can then reference them later as environment variables
 {{% /notice %}}

-Copy this command, then paste it into the Cloud 9 terminal, then replace ``<CODEWORD>`` with the codeword for your environment.
+Copy this command, then paste it into the Cloud 9 terminal, then replace ``<CODEWORD>`` with the LOWERCASE codeword for your environment.
 Then execute the command.
+{{% notice warning %}}
+Please make sure you enter your codeword in lowercase letters.
+E.g. enter `skydive` and not `SKYDIVE`
+{{% /notice %}}

 ```
 echo export CODEWORD=<CODEWORD> | tee -a ~/.bash_profile